 Modes of operation

-- ► PGP has 3 modes of operation for asymmetric keys: Signing, Encrypting, and Authenticating. - ▶ Depending on key algorithm, you need a different type of key for each-RSA supports all these modes, but DSA does not.
+- PGP has 3 modes of operation for asymmetric keys: Signing, Encrypting, and Authenticating. - Depending on key algorithm, you need a different type of key for each-RSA supports all these modes, but DSA and ed25519 do not.